João de Castro: The terrestrial magnetism in the Roteiro from Lisbon to Goa: the experiences of João de Castro

 The ancient Greeks had discovered that a dark metallic stone could attract or repel objects of iron.
 During the voyage, the navigators could not find a ship at sea by longitude because determining this required a clock on board to indicate the exact time at the reference median, and the astronomical determination of longitude gave unacceptable errors.
 On the trip to India, de Castro carried out a series of experiments that succeeded in detecting the phenomenon with the magnetic needle on board.
 When de Castro attempted to determine the latitude of Mozambique on 5 August 1538, he noted the deviation of the needle 128 years before Guillaume Dennis (1666) of Nieppe, who is normally credited with this discovery.
-He observed a magnetic phenomenon on 22 December 1538 near Baçaim, which was confirmed four centuries later.
+He observed a magnetic phenomenon on 22 December 1538 near Bassein, which was confirmed four centuries later.
 De Castro refuted the theory that the variation of magnetic declination is formed by geographic meridians.

 De Castro's recorded values of magnetic declination in the Atlantic and Indian Oceans in the sixteenth century were useful for the study of terrestrial magnetism.
 He made 43 observations of magnetic declination through measurements of geomagnetic declination over the entire route around Africa.
 The instrument he used was the Bussola de Variacão, which was developed by Felipe Guillén a decade earlier in Seville.
-He discovered spatial variations of declination in the Bay of Bombay (near Baçaim), which he attributed to the disturbing effects of underwater rock masses.
+He discovered spatial variations of declination in the bay of Bombay (near Bassein), which he attributed to the disturbing effects of underwater rock masses.
 In the 1890s, G. Hellman, quoted by Chapman and Bartels (1940), considered de Castro to be the most important representative of scientific maritime investigations of the time, and the method he tested was universally introduced on ships and used until the end of the sixteenth century.